 G = soil heat flux (MJ-day m-2)

-u2 = wind speed at 2 m (m s-1).
+u2 = wind speed measured at 2 m (m s-1).

 Public Modeling Systems.
-There are several publically available modeling systems based on the Penman-Monteith method (Allen et al. 1998).
-FAO’s CROPWAT model (FAO 2010a) formulizes the Penman-Monteith method into a model in which users can input data to the equation to calculate crop water requirements and irrigation requirements based on soil, climate, and crop physiological data.
+There are several publicly available modeling systems based on the Penman-Monteith method (Allen et al. 1998).
+FAO’s crop water requirements (CROPWAT) model (FAO 2010a) formulizes the Penman-Monteith method into a model in which users can input data to calculate crop water requirements and irrigation requirements based on soil, climate, and crop physiological data.
 CROPWAT is a platform for calculations and does not contain its own datasets.
-FAO offers sources of climatic data, such as CLIMWAT (FAO 2010b), which includes more than 5,000 stations globally.
+FAO offers sources of climate data, such as FAO’s climate station database (CLIMWAT) (FAO 2010b), which includes more than 5,000 stations globally.

-A model closely related to CROPWAT, the Water Footprint Assessment model (http://www.waterfootprint.org/tool/home/, Water Footprinting Network) uses CROPWAT structure and global climatic, soil, and plant physiological data to evaluate aggregate water consumption.
+A model closely related to CROPWAT, the Water Footprint Assessment model (Water Footprinting Network 2015), uses CROPWAT structure and global climate, soil, and plant physiological data to evaluate aggregate water consumption.
 The Water Footprint Assessment model provides water footprints (including blue and green water consumption) of multiple agricultural crops and industrial and drinking water sectors on a global, country, or water basin level.
 Higher resolution estimates of water consumption are not currently available with this model.

 Similar to the Water Footprint Assessment model is the Consumptive Use Program+ (CUP+) (Orang et al. 2009).
-CUP+ estimates crop water requirements and irrigation requirements based on soil, climate, and crop physiological data with geographic coverage limited to the state of California.
-The application has the capacity to study the impact of climate change on water requirements and irrigation water needs.
+CUP+ estimates crop water and irrigation requirements based on soil, climate, and crop physiological data; geographic coverage is limited to the state of California.
+CUP+ has the capacity to evaluate the impact of climate change on water requirements and irrigation water needs.
 Unlike CROPWAT, CUP+ contains initial climate, soil, and plant physiological data for assessment, and unlike the Water Footprinting Assessment model, CUP+’s assumptions (e.g., wind speed and average temperature) can be modified by the user.

-Over the last few years Argonne National Laboratory (ANL) has developed a county level life cycle water footprinting model (Wu et al. 2012).
-The model has been used to evaluate several commercial and cellulosic-based biofuel feedstocks (e.g., corn and corn stover), the results of which are available online (http://water.es.anl.gov/, ANL).
-ANL’s modeling framework has recently been used to evaluate other advanced feedstocks such as forest residues and algae (Chiu and Wu 2013; Chiu and May 2013).
+ANL has developed a county-level life cycle water footprinting model (Wu et al. 2012).
+The model has been used to evaluate several commercial and cellulosic-based biofuel feedstocks (e.g., corn and corn stover), the results of which are available online (ANL 2013).
+ANL’s modeling framework has recently been used to evaluate other advanced feedstocks, such as forest residues and algae (Chiu and Wu 2013; Chiu and May 2013).
 The model also evaluates the volume of freshwater that is required to assimilate the load of nutrients/chemicals on the basis of water quality standards (i.e., grey water).

 Model Overview.
-Complex systems, such as those related to the environment, often exhibit unexpectedly rapid or sluggish changes in response to conditions such as changing climate, technology, socio-economics, and public policy (Ford 1999).
-Forethought to anticipate unintended consequences and understanding the dynamics of a system that prevent change is necessary for effective decision making about risk management.
-For example, decision-making about cellulosic biofuel feedstock research may seek to minimize the risk of water competition with current agricultural uses of water.
-An understanding of alternative cellulosic feedstock water requirements under different climatic conditions in alternative regions could aid the decision-making process.

-BioSpatial H2O was a model developed in response to an analysis of the strengths and weaknesses of existing water footprinting models and studies included in the results and discussion section.
+BioSpatial H2O is a novel modeling approach for evaluating water footprints.
+We developed BioSpatial H2O to have the flexibility to allow for simultaneous scenario analysis of multiple current and potential future crop categories under alternative conditions, such those related to yield and climate.
+The model could be used to consistently evaluate the complete water footprints of multiple current and potential future biofuels feedstocks at high geo-spatial resolutions.
+The model is designed to estimate green water consumption based on climate and soil data, and to estimate blue water consumption based on user-determined assumptions and remaining physiological requirements of a crop.
+BioSpatial H2O does not evaluate grey water.
+BioSpatial H2O allows for water footprinting at specific climate stations (i.e., our lowest resolution datasets).
+BioSpatial H2O can evaluate a diversity of US agricultural feedstocks, including most of those shown in figure 1, as well as several feedstocks for which there is no water footprinting literature available.
+Finally, BioSpatial H2O is a flexible platform for scenario analysis and is highly adaptable to incorporating other datasets, climatic conditions, and geographic locations.
+BioSpatial H2O is mostly limited by the datasets and data resolution that are available for a geographic area.